 To put it simply, video bitrate is the amount of data contained in a video for every second it is transmitted.

-In other words it is the number of bits processed in a second.
+In other words, it is the number of bits processed in a second.
+So, bitrate can simply be regarded as data rate.

 Every 8 bits represent 1 byte.